rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 We now have all the pieces. `decompose` finds the split point by binary search, applies the prefix transformation, finalizes the discriminator, and splits the leaf.
-One counterexample -> one new state -> one new discriminator.
+One counterexample yields one new state and one new discriminator.
 This is the tightest possible refinement.

 Note: decompose uses hypothesis transitions only to *find* the split point.